 I grew up as an urban kid in Buffalo, NY in the 1950s.
 But my father had friends who lived in the country whom he knew from when he worked on some farms in Western New York during the Great Depression.
 One family named Sherman had moved from the farm into the town of Perry, NY.
 We visited them several summers in a row.
 The older Sherman children were adults but their youngest child was a boy called Buster (his real name was Floyd) who was about a year older than me.
 It was from Buster that I experienced the joy of being naked and unashamed.

 I slept with Buster in his bedroom in the back of the second floor of the Shermans’ large house.
-On the first night of our last yearly visit when 13 and he was 14, Buster proposed that we get naked because the room was hot.
+On the first night of our last yearly visit when I was 13 and he was 14, Buster proposed that we get naked because the room was hot.
 We did.
-But we increased the heat in our bodies by jumping up and down on his double bed and throwing pillows at each other until Mr. Sherman’s stern voice from downstairs issued a warning about coming up to tan some hides.
+But we increased the heat in our bodies by jumping up and down on the beds and from his bed to mine and throwing pillows at each other until Mr. Sherman’s stern voice from downstairs issued a warning about coming up to tan some hides.
 (The rest of the adults had gone out to a movie.)
 By then we were really hot.
-So we just laid naked on the beds with the old rotation fan blowing on our bare bodies and fell asleep that way.
+So we just laid naked on the beds with the old rotation fan blowing on our bare bodies.
+Buster told me that he skept naked in the summer and invited me to try it.
 It was my first experience of sleeping naked, and I liked it.

 On our way back to Buffalo that year on a Sunday afternoon we visited a family that lived in the country.
 They had a son who was about sixteen since he had a job after school.
 I think his name was Roy.
 He invited me to go swimming in the nearby creek.
 We had no swim suits with us and his old suit was way too big on me.
 He told me that if the girls didn’t go with us we could swim naked.
 We did.
 It was my first experience of skinny-dipping, although I think by then I had had an experience of swimming naked at the YMCA on Scout Swim night.